mpcq-network/mpcq-json-rpc-relay/docs/transfer-guide.md

 ## Create Necessary Accounts

 ### Fund Creation Account
-In order to get started you will need to have created a Hedera account with sufficient balance to pay for the following transactions.
+In order to get started you will need to have created a MPCQ account with sufficient balance to pay for the following transactions.

-### Create Aliased Hedera Accounts for hbar Transfer
+### Create Aliased MPCQ Accounts for hbar Transfer
 Aliased accounts matching the private keys will need to be created in order to properly sign transactions.

 You can create an aliased account by executing [account-alias-ecdsa.js](examples/account-alias-ecdsa.js).
 You will need to setup your `docs/examples/.env` file with you account id and private key.
 It is not recommended to run this on mainnet as this will print private keys to the command line.
 This is for demonstration purposes only.

 Record the raw private keys that are printed to the command line.

-### Create Aliased Hedera Accounts for Custom Token Transfer
+### Create Aliased MPCQ Accounts for Custom Token Transfer
 Aliased accounts containing tokens and matching the private keys will need to be created in order to properly sign transactions.

 You can create two aliased accounts with token balances by executing [token-transfer-setup.js](examples/token-transfer-setup.js).
 You will need to setup your `docs/examples/.env` file with you account id and private key.
 It is not recommended to run this on mainnet as this will print private keys to the command line.
 This is for demonstration purposes only.